klokan/yuma.min.js/readme.md

        ...
      </body>

+Calling ``annotationLayer.newAnnotation();`` will open the annotation editing form.
 That's it for the basics.

 ## What Else is in There?

-Flexible skinning via CSS, customization
-& I18N of button texts and labels via object literal init parameters, lifecycle callbacks so can get a handle on annotations when they are created, edited, deleted etc. etc.
-Essentially, you'll be able to build your own, customized annotation application around yuma.min.js!
+Flexible skinning via CSS, customization & I18N of button texts and labels via object literal init parameters, lifecycle callbacks so can get a handle on annotations when they are created, edited, deleted etc. etc. Essentially, you'll be able to build your own, customized annotation application around yuma.min.js!
 We'll have a more complete API documentation on the Wiki shortly!

 ## Developer Info